Wellington is a city brimming with colourful eateries, vibrant markets and tasty laneways.

 Being located around a harbour, it’s no surprise that a number of Wellington’s restaurants specialise in seafood.
 For some kiwi-style barbequed seafood, enjoy whitebait or crayfish fritters from the Chocolate Fish Café(opens in new window) while lounging on a beanbag overlooking Wellington Harbour.
 In the central city, try the award-winning Ortega Fish Shack(opens in new window), deliciously fun The Crab Shack(opens in new window) and popular seafood spot Whitebait(opens in new window).

 With over 20 craft beer bars and breweries, Wellington is celebrated as the craft beer capital of New Zealand.
-Try such innovative flavours as a beer brewed with volcanic rocks at Garage Project or for the ultimate craft beer experience, time your visit in with Beervana, showcasing over 350 beers from around New Zealand and the world.
+Try such innovative flavours as a beer brewed with volcanic rocks at Garage Project or for the ultimate craft beer experience, time your visit in with Beervana, showcasing over 200 craft beers from around New Zealand and the world.

 There’s no better way to get to know a city’s culinary scene than by meeting the passionate people behind it.
-A Zest Food Tour allows you to do just that.
-Named as one of the world’’s Top 10 Walking Tours for Globetrotting Foodies in Lonely Planet 2013, a Zest Wellington tour will introduce you to fresh tastes, local products and personalities in New Zealand's cafe and culinary capital.
-As you wander through the compact city, sample gourmet products including coffee, chocolate, gelato, cheeses and other specialties, as you learn about their origins from their makers.
+A Zest Food Tour(opens in new window) allows you to do just that.
+Named as one of the world’s Top 10 Walking Tours for Globetrotting Foodies in Lonely Planet 2013, a Zest Wellington tour will introduce you to fresh tastes, local products and personalities in New Zealand's cafe and culinary capital.
+As you wander through the compact city, sample gourmet products including coffee, chocolate, gelato, cheeses and other specialities, as you learn about their origins from their makers.

 To sample local flavours and pick up some gifts for those left back home, take a stroll down Hannah’s Laneway.
 Right in the heart of the city, this laneway is salted caramel, chocolate, craft beer, coffee, handcrafted soda, pizza and peanut butter heaven.
 Thanks to residents Leeds St Bakery, Wellington Chocolate Factory, Fix & Fogg(opens in new window), Shepherd and Golding’s Free Dive(opens in new window), it is without question the tastiest laneway in New Zealand, and quite possibly the world.